testamongus/Banana-mod-Website/README.md

 # snail-ide-home
-The website for Snail IDE besides the editor
+SnailShare, share your Snail IDE projects with the community
-This is not linked to our servers yet

 # building instructions
 npm i --force